Guachochi, Chihuahua, Mexico: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be sure to find the necessary type.
-Many adapters that you can buy are just plug changers and require your electronics to change the voltage themselves.
-If your electronics can't do that they could burn up.
-This one works in most countries.
+A plug adapter that supports outlet types A and B. Be careful to get the correct type.
+The majority of adapters currently being sold are simply plugs and expect your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most areas.

 February